“Marketing isn’t important.”

 Using the Journey Map

-The journey map gives you the guidance you need to draw your prime prospects into a series of increasing value interactions that build know, like, and trust.
+The journey map gives you the guidance you need to draw your prime prospects into a series of increasing-value interactions that build knowledge, like, and trust.

 For example, your top-of-funnel tactics and messaging should address the issues and questions your prospects are considering as they begin their journey.